HannahNT123/library_zines/README.md

 ## 🧭 Ethical Commitments

 This project is guided by the **Zine Librarians Code of Ethics**.
-To that end, the zines made availble here have only been gleaned from publicly available online sources.
-If a creator chooses to include their own work (whether or not it is already available online) in this collection, rest assured that:
+Rest assured that:

 - Contributors retain authorship of their work
 - Access and reuse preferences are respected